 Leadership comes in many shapes and forms.
 It might transactional or transformational, wartime or peace, long-term or short-term, and it’s very tightly connected to your corporate culture and values.
 Some assessment frameworks for leadership, both mine and external, include:

-- Values/Virtues/Cultural Alignment (being clear on what the values/virtues of your team are and how many of them the employee embodies helps clarify who will take the right actions);
+- Values/Virtues/Cultural Alignment (using a tool like my Cultural Cascading framework, being clear on what the values/virtues of your team are and how many of them the employee embodies helps clarify who will take the right actions);

 - The Leadership Polarization Profile (this is a proprietary tool I’ve developed to analyze leaders across multiple spectrums such as contrarian versus consensual, relationship- versus task- oriented, and many more, helping you determine what you value in your leadership);